Lihat Artikel Lainnya

 Also, a 2020 survey revealed that small and medium-sized enterprises (SMEs) in the Philippines with efficient inventory management delivered 52% of their output on time, compared to 40% for those with inefficient practices.
 Nakaka-engganyo, di ba?

-By mastering the essentials of manufacturing inventory, you can keep operations flowing smoothly and meet demand without a hitch.
+To keep production processes flowing smoothly and meet demand without a hitch, one must make sure that their manufacturing inventory is in optimal state.
 Read further on this article to know more about the key types and strategies that help keep production on track, no matter the challenge.

 Key Takeaways